 I was asked recently what that phrase meant.
 I have to tell you, it’s a new phrase in Texas phraseology, but it’s an old concept.
 For one to “cowboy up” –or “cowgirl up” for that matter—one must get tough, determined and face whatever comes with great deal of “grit.”
-And if you don’t know what “grit” is, just watch little Mattie Ross in the film “True Grit”.
+And if you don’t know what “grit” is, just watch John Wayne in “True Grit” (or “The Green Berets”).

 To “cowboy up” wasn’t always a nice thing to do, however.